 Two very disprate shows will definitely appeal to the same type of fans.
 Nana had the dramatic feel of an over the top tv soap, whilst Antique Bakery spends little time on the shounen-ai and more on the development of friendships.
 If you like to sit back and enjoy two slower paced, emotional filled rides where you feel like you befriend the charming characters, then I highly recommend both of these shows to you.

 Antique Bakery isn't for everyone (hints of shounen-ai).
-If you're okay with that, like staring at beautiful animated pastries, and like a slower plot which is mostly happy but has darker elements, you might also enjoy Happy Bread.
+BL aside, if you watched either of these shows to stare at beautiful animated pastries, or because you like a slower plot which is mostly happy but has darker elements, you might enjoy the other.

 Abandoned outside an orphanage when he was just a baby, Yuki is a boy with no idea where he came from or who he really is.
 Now in high school, the teen is plagued by odd dreams, death threats and an ability to see the negativity that dwells within people's hearts.
 One night after being lured into a trap, a mysterious and handsome man named Zess saves Yuki from being killed before disappearing into the night.
 Then, with the sudden arrival of his long-lost brother, the orphan finds himself pulled into a new world where he can not only learn about his powers and how to control them, but also becomes aware of the evils that lurk in the darkness.
 Can Yuki finally find the place he truly belongs, and just why is Zess so protective over the young boy?

 Both animes have a cutesy, fun feel to them while still having their serious situations and conflict to overcome.
 Also, of course, the obvious similarity additionally being that it's boy x boy (pg13)